influxdata/flux/docs/SPEC.md

 * datatype - a description of the type of data contained within the column.
 * group - a boolean flag indicating if the column is part of the table's group key.
 * default - a default value to be used for rows whose string value is the empty string.
+* null - a value indicating that data is missing.

 ##### Multiple tables